CompuTec/computec-docs/docs/processforce/user-guide/inventory/batch-control/batch-control-settings/batch-control-general-settings.md

 # Batch Control General Settings

-Batch settings cover different batch-related functions, e.g., default batch status for different kinds of documents or Batch Templates.
-The settings can be set for three different levels, depending on the range of influence that a user wants to cover:
+Batch control settings define various batch-related functions, such as default batch statuses for different document types and batch templates.
+These settings provide flexibility and control over batch management and can be configured at three levels, depending on the scope of influence a user wants to apply:

-- General Settings
+- **General Settings**: applies system-wide to all new batches.
-- Item Group
+- **Item Group Settings**: applies to specific item groups unless overridden.
-- Item Details
+- **Item Details Settings**: applies to individual items when customized.

 Click [here](/docs/processforce/user-guide/system-initialization/general-settings/inventory-tab/) to check detailed information about Batch configuration (based on the example of General Settings).